 Why is Oil Non-renewable?

 Oil is a carbon-based fuel that took several thousand years to form beneath the earth.
 Currently, our usage of oil has increased to such an extent that we are using up the oil faster than it can be produced.
-So, each day, a gap is created between the consumed oil and produced oil.
+So, each day, a gap is created between the consumed oil and the produced oil.
 This gap is increasing at a very fast pace.
-As estimated by scientists, the existing oil reserve will finish by the year 2067 if the oil is consumed at the current rate.
+As estimated by scientists, the existing oil reserve will be finished by the year 2067 if the oil is consumed at the current rate.
 So, it is clear that oil is a nonrenewable resource.
 This world only has 46 years of oil left before it runs out of crude oil.